viniciusvasti/my-personal-website/posts/the-biggest-challenge-i-faced-in-my-career.md

 So I aligned with them that I would do some refactoring.
 They rapidly agreed when they realized I knew what I was talking about, while they just started coding without studying the Tech Stack they were working with a little more.
 That also included refactoring the components for reuse and decoupling the business logic from the UI.

-Also and most importantly, I've identified flaws in the implemented sales flow (like beeping product barcodes, checking prices, checking for discounts, listing available payment methods, asking and processing payment, and finally printing the invoice).
+Also and most importantly, I've identified flaws in the implemented sales flow (like beeping product barcodes, checking prices, checking for discounts, listing available payment methods, asking and processing payment, and finally printing the receipt).
 I can't remember what was wrong.
 But I demonstrated how it could go wrong to the team (especially the project's Product Owner), and we reviewed and fixed that flow.

 Those actions I took, and the approaches I followed to talk to the team regarding what they did wrong, rapidly caught my manager's attention, so I naturally became the team's Tech Leader (before that, the PO was also kind doing the TL's job).